ahammadabdullah/dev-utils/README.md

 ---

-**Note**: This application is currently available for Windows only. macOS and Linux support may be added in the future.
+**Note:** DevUtils now supports both Windows and macOS builds.
+Linux support may be added in the future.